rcmlee99/sungrow-automation/README.md

 ## Modbus Protocol

-Follow the instructions in github repository https://github.com/mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/blob/main/doc/installation.md, copy the the following two files in the correct folder
+Follow the instructions in github repository https://github.com/mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/blob/main/doc/installation.md, copy the the following two files in the correct folder.

 1. modbus_sungrow.yaml
 2. secrets.yaml

-Modify the configuration.yaml and add these two lines
+Modify the configuration.yaml and add these two lines :

 ```jsx
 homeassistant: